Red (King Crimson album): Legacy

 In 2001, Q magazine named Red as one of the "50 Heaviest Albums of All Time" and Pitchfork ranked Red number 72 in its "Top 100 Albums of the 1970s" list, stating: "For a band that was very obviously about to splinter, King Crimson's music sounds remarkably of a single mind.
 On Red, they achieved a remarkable balance between bone-crushing brutality and cerebral complexity."
 Rolling Stone ranked the album at number 15 on their 2015 list of the 50 best progressive rock albums of all time.

 The title track was also ranked as the twentieth best progressive rock song of all time by PopMatters, as well as number 87 in Rolling Stones list of "The 100 Greatest Guitar Songs".
 Red has been regarded as being highly influential to the development of avant-garde metal and math rock.
 Nirvana frontman Kurt Cobain mentioned Red as an influence on the band's 1993 album In Utero.

-In 2023, Sean Murphy of PopMatters referred to the track as "one of the all-time progressive rock masterworks."
+In 2023, Sean Murphy of PopMatters referred to "Starless" as "one of the all-time progressive rock masterworks."
 The track is played over the opening titles of the 2018 horror film Mandy.